galiakraicheva/Django-Girls-Rails-Girls-Continuation-Materials/css.md

 If you want to go into details about CSS, here is a useful visual tool: [CSS reference] (http://cssreference.io/): you won't need such details in the beginning but the site is good for reference

 Further reading about selectors and their priority: [Learn to Code HTML and CSS] (http://learn.shayhowe.com/html-css/getting-to-know-css/)

+If you want to practive HTML and CSS and work on projects or you want to go into details from here on: [Freecode Camp] (https://www.freecodecamp.com/challenges/say-hello-to-html-elements): the HTML and the CSS parts